 Yellow fever vaccination certification if you are from one of the listed countries.

-For the moment, the information above is pretty much everything you need to know about the visa policy of Singapore.
-If you have questions, you can contact our support service, which is available 24/7.
-And if you are eligible, we will help you apply for a Singapore eVisa as soon as we can.
+For now, the info above is pretty much everything you need to learn more about the visa policy of Singapore.
+In case you have queries, you can get in touch with our service team, which can be found 24/7.
+And if you're entitled, we'll assist you.
+Apply for the Singapore eVisa now!